Saint-Domingue: The division of Hispaniola

+Economy

 Map of the French colony of Saint-Domingue, in 1777.
 To the east, is the Captaincy General of Santo Domingo (territory of Spain).
 The border that divides the Island on the map, is the border agreed between France and Spain in the Treaty of Aranjuez of 1777.

 At first, the entire island of Hispaniola belonged to Spain, but the French managed to seize the western part of the island thanks to the Devastations of Osorio (1605–1606).